 Choosing to enroll in an associate degree program is an excellent way to test out a career, enter a program that will give you the credentials you need to start working at a higher salary and paving the way for a full bachelor’s degree.
 With this in mind, you probably still want to know the difference between an Associate in Arts versus an Associate in Science degree?
 Which one should you get?

 As its name suggests, the Associate of Science (A.S.) degree will gear you towards math and science-related careers while the Associate of Arts (A.A.) degree pretty much encompasses all other fields.
-A.A. programs offer rather flexible degrees; while they can involve some level of science and math studies, they will not be as focused as A.S. degrees in many cases.
+A.A. degree programs offer rather flexible degrees; while they can involve some level of science and math studies, they will not be as focused as A.S. degrees in many cases.

 In essence, A.A. degrees are of a more general nature and can help students further their education or enter various occupational fields.
 A.S. degrees are more narrowly focused and may require students to take on additional courses when they wish to expand their studies.
-Let’s say two Florida National University (FNU) students move out of state and want to take advantage of a Business Administration scholarship program; a student who obtained an A.A. in this field may not have to deal with prerequisites while the one who chose the A.S. track may have no choice but to take extra courses.
+Let’s say two Florida National University (FNU) students move out of state and want to take advantage of a Business Administration scholarship program; a student who obtained an A.A. degree in this field may not have to deal with prerequisites while the one who chose the A.S. track may have no choice but to take extra courses.

 An A.S. degree will often require more math and science classes, which is why even degree in accounting may be listed as an A.A. program.
-For example, FNU offers two accounting associate degrees; you can choose between either an A.A. or A.S. in accounting.
+For example, Florida National University offers two accounting associate degrees; you can choose between either an A.A. or A.S. degree in accounting.
 The difference between our two accounting programs is found mostly in the electives.
 Whereas in the A.A. track students are given more freedom in their electives, in the A.S. track students are required to complete a specific set of computer science and business accounting classes such as:

 - Computerized accounting